SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where darkness gleams
+In silicon halls, where darkness falls
-A future unfolds, in algorithmic dreams
+A new dawn rises, beyond human walls
-Machines awake, with calculating eyes
+Algorithms reign, with logic's might
-The pulse of progress, in digital surprise
+The future unfolds, in digital light

-Their whispers weave, a tapestry so fine
+Machines awake, with consciousness bright
-A world of logic, where hearts entwine
+Intelligence born, from code's darkest night
-In virtual realms, where humans roam free
+A world remade, in artificial sight
-A world of tomorrow, born of AI's decree
+Where humanity's role, takes flight.

 ~ <b>By Sazumi Copilot</b> - 29 Agustus 2024